demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-platform-get-device-state
 ***
 Get the device state from the provided device.
-Note; This will attempt to connect directly to the provided target to get the device state - if the IP address, as reported in 'show system info' is unreachable, this command will fail.
+Note: This will attempt to connect directly to the provided target to get the device state.
+If the IP address as reported in 'show system info' is unreachable, this command will fail.

 #### Base Command